antelif/Lending-Library-API/README.md

 When returning book by sending a patch transaction:

-- Book copies provided should exist in an "ACTIVE" transactions of the customer.
+- Book copies provided should exist in an `ACTIVE` transactions of the customer.
-- Book copies should have status "LENT" in order to be returned.
+- Book copies should have status `LENT` in order to be returned.

 #### Transaction Cancellation